Technopy311/Nasa-APOD-utility/README.md

 The last step is you to get an api key, (it's 100% free), you can get it at: https://api.nasa.gov/?ref=public-apis#signUp

-and then in the **main.py** search the URL variable (in line 27), and replace the DEMO-KEY text with your previously generated key.
+To load the api key, you must write it in Assets/API-KEY.conf file, only the key, not the url.

 Then just execute the script in the terminal: